lavingiasa/CSCI201Final/Documentation/Requirments.md

 ----

 ##Client Interaction:
-+Graphical Interface that displays map and car locations to user
++ Graphical Interface that displays map and car locations to user
-	+Displays flow of traffic as individual cars moving at their listed speeds +Display fastest routes from specified starting and ending location +Method to select starting and ending locations +Provide estimated time of journey at speed limit and current speed +
+	+ Displays flow of traffic as individual cars moving at their listed speeds
+	+ Display fastest routes from specified starting and ending location
+		+ Method to select starting and ending locations
+		+ Provide estimated time of journey at speed limit and current speed
-+Interface to display historical data from database
++ Interface to display historical data from database
-	+Allow for determinations such as best time to travel from source to destination
+	+ Allow for determinations such as best time to travel from source to destination
 ----